 However, it is advisable to submit your application as soon as practicable to ensure no delay is made should your application be referred to our Licensing Committee.

-In deciding on whether to grant your application, we must be satisfied that the applicant is ‘fit and proper’, and can take into account specified convictions, and any information provided by the Police.
+In deciding on whether to grant your application, we must be satisfied that the applicant is ‘fit and proper’, and can take into account specified convictions.

 Your application will not be automatically granted as it is in the public interest that your application is processed before it can be granted to ensure public security and that applications are not fraudulent.